Full time-dependent counting statistics of highly entangled biphoton states: Biphoton states

 in Eq. (\ref{eq:S_op}).
 Due to the scaling property of the Fourier transformation, it is apparent that high momentum anti-correlation corresponds to high spatial correlation and vice versa.
 In the case of momentum anti-correlation, each party's spatial and momentum amplitude are thus determined by the JA along $\boldsymbol{x}_\text{A}-\boldsymbol{x}_\text{B}$ and $\boldsymbol{k}_\text{A}+\boldsymbol{k}_\text{B}$, respectively.
 The need to relate these coordinates to the normalized variables $\boldsymbol{\chi}$ and $\boldsymbol{\kappa}$ suggests the introduction of three-dimensional momentum and spatial widths.
 This can be written as

-with positive-definite $3\times 3$ matrices $\delta_{\boldsymbol{x}}$ and $\Delta_{\boldsymbol{x}}$, whose eigenvalues designate the spatial correlation widths and the spatial full widths at half maximum (FWHM) of the pulses at each party's side, respectively.
-Since $\delta_{\boldsymbol{x}}$ and $\Delta_{\boldsymbol{x}}$ do not need to be diagonal, the approach of this article includes general elliptical shapes of the JA, essential for non-collinear geometries \cite{Molina-Terriza_2005}.
+with positive-definite $3\times 3$ matrices $\delta_{\boldsymbol{x}}$ and $\Delta_{\boldsymbol{x}}$, the eigenvalues of which designate the spatial correlation widths and the spatial full widths at half maximum (FWHM) of the pulses at each party's side, respectively.
+Since $\delta_{\boldsymbol{x}}$ and $\Delta_{\boldsymbol{x}}$ do not need to be diagonal, the approach of this paper includes general elliptical shapes of the JA, essential for non-collinear geometries \cite{Molina-Terriza_2005}.

 In keeping with this modeling, the relation between the JA and $\phi(\boldsymbol{\chi},\boldsymbol{\kappa})$ is set to be